Skip to main content

 Understanding Your Output

-When generation completes, you receive a ZIP archive containing your complete project.
+When a paid generation completes, you receive a ZIP archive containing your project.
 This page explains what's inside, how it's organized, and how to get it running.

 Archive Structure